pivotal/docs-tap/scst-store/querying_the_metadata_store.md

 # Querying SCST - Store

-After adding scan reports or SBoMs to the Metadata Store from the [SCST - Scan](../scst-scan/create-scan-template.md) or [manually](add_cyclonedx_to_store.md), query the Metadata Store to understand vulnerability, image, and dependency relationships
+After adding scan reports or SBoMs to the store from the [SCST - Scan](../scst-scan/running-scans.md) or [manually](add_cyclonedx_to_store.md), query the store to understand vulnerability, image, and dependency relationships.
 ​
-Note - the Metadata Store does not currently support policy decisions; [policy is handled separately](../scst-scan/create-scan-template.md) for now.
-​
 ## Prerequisites

-Besides the prerequisites from the page [Supply Chain Security Tools - Store](using_metadata_store.md), make sure you've installed SCST - Scan.
+Besides the prerequisites from the page [SCST - Store](using_metadata_store.md), make sure you've [installed SCST - Scan](../install.md#install-scst-scan).

-### Different methods of querying
+## Different methods of querying
 There are two different ways of querying the database

 * CLI